-Approval of a placement with a connected person
+Approval of a child being placed with a connected person

 The assessment is considered by the manager of the placing team in conjunction with the relevant Service Manager.
 The potential carers' assessment is presented to the Agency Decision Maker (ADM) for fostering, who will consider whether to grant temporary approval as foster carers for 16 weeks only.
-A The substantive assessment is to be completed by the Family and Friends team and presented to the fostering panel within 16 weeks.
+The substantive assessment is to be completed by the Family and Friends team and presented to the fostering panel within 16 weeks.
 The ADM will again consider the panel's recommendations and all other relevant documents in considering whether to approve.

-If the assessment is not completed within 16 weeks, temporary approval can be extended for up to 8 weeks by the ADM.
+If the assessment is not completed within 16 weeks, temporary approval can be extended for up to 8 weeks by the ADM following presentation to the Fostering Panel.